-- assistance for dealing with emotional and psychological issues, including body image concerns, coping with stomas, fatigue, quitting smoking, traumatic experiences, existential anxiety, treatment phobias, anxiety/depression, interpersonal problems and sexuality concerns - potential isolation from normal support networks, particularly for rural patients who are staying away from home for treatment - management of underlying liver disease to prevent worsening or complications - management of physical symptoms such as pain and weight loss - nutrition screening and support - support for alcohol or other substance misuse (related to hepatitis or underlying liver disease) - · assistance with managing complex medication regimens, multiple medications, assessment of side effects and assistance with difficulties swallowing medications - referral to a pharmacist may be required - · decline in mobility or functional status as a result of treatment - assistance with beginning or resuming regular exercise with referral to an exercise physiologist or physiotherapist (COSA 2018; Hayes et al. 2019).
+- assistance for dealing with emotional and psychological issues, including body image concerns, fatigue, neuropathy, sleep changes, quitting smoking, traumatic experiences, existential anxiety, treatment phobias, anxiety/depression, interpersonal problems and sexuality concerns - potential isolation from normal support networks, particularly for rural patients who are staying away from home for treatment - management of physical symptoms such as bruising or bleeding and recurrent infections - decline in mobility or functional status as a result of disease progression - assistance with beginning or resuming regular exercise with referral to an exercise physiologist or physiotherapist (COSA 2018; Hayes et al. 2019).